mscerts/hub/src/content/docs/vouchers/studygroups.md

 ## [Exam Study Groups](https://discord.com/channels/676990910176821270/1118446725540085801/1199713482937999420)
 **(100% off fundamental voucher)**

+# This initiative has been cancelled due to MLSA program lying and misleading me about this program.

 As part of the Microsoft Learn Student Ambassadors program, MLSAs are able to organize Exam Study group for either AZ-900 or AI-900 where upon the end, participants might receive a free fundamental voucher.

 This program will require participation from participants, for example completing Microsoft Learn modules or attending study sessions with trainers.